The City of Ridgefield has a new Special Event and Park Use Permit Process. This new process was effective April 1, 2019.

 There are two (2) types of permits that may be required:

-Park Use Permit: A Park Use Permit is required to reserve space at a park or to temporarily install special equipment at a park such as an inflatable house or a dunk tank.
+Park Use Permit: A Park Use Permit is required to reserve space at Abrams or Overlook Parks, or to temporarily install special equipment at a park such as an inflatable house or a dunk tank.
 The areas that may be reserved are:

 What is a Special Event?